What is breast cancer?

 Among the key measures we have to detect a tumor in the breast, there are the following:

-- Self-examination: women should perform a self-exam at least once a month.
+- Self-examination: women should perform a manual self-exam at least once a month.
 In this exploration the following should be taken into account: palpation of the chest and armpits for possible lumps in them, abnormal breast size, redness of the breasts skin, possible changes in the appearance of nipples and secretion from them, increase of their size, bleeding from the nipple or certain changes in its shape.

-It consists in the realization of three X-ray images that offer a view of the front of the breast and their two sides.
+The test consists in the realization of three X-ray images that offer a view of the front of the breast and their two sides.
 If we observe the presence of a lump, ultrasound can discover if the enlargement observed is solid or liquid, in the latter case it is normally a cyst.

-- Biopsies: These are the main methods used to extract a sample of the breast when the presence of a lump or malformation in the breast through mammography or ultrasound has been discovered.
+- Biopsies: These are the main methods used to extract a sample of the breast when the presence of a suspicious lump or malformation in the breast through mammography or ultrasound has been discovered.

 Breast cancer treatment

-Later, the patient may undergo radiotherapy, chemotherapy or hormone treatment.
+Subsequently and / or previously, where appropriate, the patient may undergo radiotherapy, chemotherapy or hormone treatment.

 More information on breast cancer.